What Is Life?: Schrödinger's "paradox"

 In a world governed by the second law of thermodynamics, all isolated systems are expected to approach a state of maximum disorder or entropy: an irreversible state of thermodynamic equilibrium, where free energy is no longer available to do work.
 It has been argued that, since life approaches and maintains a highly ordered state, it violates the aforementioned second law, implying that there is a paradox.
 However, since the biosphere is not an isolated system, there is no paradox.
 The increase of order inside an organism is more than paid for by an increase in disorder outside this organism by the loss of heat into the environment.
 By this mechanism, the second law is obeyed, and life maintains a highly ordered state, which it sustains by causing a net increase in disorder in the Universe.
 In order to increase the complexity on Earth—as life does—free energy is needed, and in this case is provided by the Sun.

+Letter from Francis Crick to Schrodinger.

+Legacy

+Schrödinger’s What is Life? (based on his 1943 Dublin lectures) helped ignite molecular biology by framing heredity as a physical problem and popularizing the idea of an “aperiodic crystal,” effectively anticipating a genetic code.
+It drew physicists into biology; Sarkar notes its influence on founders such as Watson, Crick, Benzer, and Wilkins, even if some said they’d have come into the field anyway.
+Yet posterity criticized Schrödinger’s dated biology and his speculation about “new laws” and “negative entropy.”
+Sarkar argues those criticisms are often unfair for their time, and that the book’s lasting legacy is conceptual inspiration more than technical accuracy.
+Crick’s later letter to Schrödinger—now held by D.I.A.S.—captures this dual legacy: gratitude for inspiration and confirmation that “aperiodic crystal” proved apt.